 A journalistic approach to content marketing gives people what they want by recognising this need, and capitalising on it without cynicism.
 It doesn’t dredge for customers in an anonymous ocean of information, but rather seeks to identify who consumers are and what they want by identifying their unique values.

-Takeaway: Content should elicit anticipation and curiosity, and it should provide significance and social proof to its reader or viewer.
+Content should elicit anticipation and curiosity, and it should provide significance and social proof to its reader or viewer.
 Storytelling is about taking the audience on a journey of discovery, aligned with common themes and timely news.
-For more information on telling a story with your content, read this article on the Kurve blog.

 Newspapers and magazines regularly reach out to their audience to complete surveys and questionnaires, in order to publish unique research.
 Alternatively, these publishers often commission specialist research companies to conduct the studies independently, pooling their respondents from various sections of society.